Relationships and the Internet

 8. Rationalization.
 Your spouse admits to some online intimacy, but explains that it is okay because (a) it is not physical, or (b) they are only friends, or (c) it is important for him to be able to share his feelings with another person.

-What should you do if you suspect that your spouse is misbehaving on the Net, but you can't prove it?
+What should you do if you suspect that your spouse is misbehaving on the Internet, but you can't prove it?
 If you aren't able to talk to him about the problem, you may want to track his activities to see exactly what is going on.

 One obvious move is to check out your spouse's computer.
 Examine his email, his personal files, his downloaded files (look for pictures), the cache, the cookies folder, and the browser history.
-(See Chapters 3 and 4 for the details.)

 Finally, you can use a type of program, referred to as SNOOPWARE, that will allow you to monitor all the activity that takes place on your spouse's computer: email, instant messaging, chatting, Web activity, and so on.
 Here are some resources to help you find such software.
 (Note: some of these programs cost money.)